matter-labs/zksync-lite-docs/docs/dev/utils.md

 ## Amount packing

-### Check if amount is packable
+### Check if the amount is packable

-Transfers amount should be packable to 5-byte long floating-point representation.
+Transfer amount should be packable to 5-byte long floating-point representation.
 This function is used to check if this amount can be used as a transfer amount.

 > Signature